If you are in immediate danger, call the Peruvian National Police emergency line at 105.

-One of the first things you should do in the event of a robbery or theft is to report the loss to the police.
-The police report is essential in order to replace your Peruvian entry stamp from Peruvian Immigration, and may be needed for any insurance claims that you may make.
+One of the first things you should do in the event of a robbery or theft is to report the loss to the Peruvian police.
+In Perú, this police report is called una denuncia.
+These are common, routine requests familiar to all police.
+The police report is essential to replace your Peruvian entry stamp from Peruvian Immigration, and may be needed for insurance claims that you may make.

 See the State Department publication Help for American Victims of Crime Overseas.

-One of the fastest ways to obtain cash is by Western Union wire transfer from a friend or relative in the United States.
-Western Union offices are located throughout Peru, and the transfer time is only a matter of minutes in most cases.
-More information can be found on their website or by calling 1-800-325-6000 from the United States.
+One of the fastest ways to obtain cash is by wire transfer from a friend or relative in the United States.
+You or your family, friends, or associates, may wire money directly to a U.S. citizen abroad by contacting Western Union, MoneyGram, or other similar commercial money transfer services with offices overseas.
+There are money transfer cost comparison tools online to help you identify your best option.
+The time is only a matter of minutes in most cases.

 More information about sending money to U.S. citizens overseas is available here.